Instructors have provided the following information to generally describe what to expect in their classes.

 Class Format

 I am a firm believer of students taking an active role in their learning process.
 Students learn more by doing than watching.
-With this in mind you can expect this format:
+Being mindful of this, you can expect the classroom experience to look like the following.

 Resource Use

-Software packages are essential in any online section for learning the content.
-For face-to-face classes in any other course or section, textbooks and/or software may be required.
-In many of these classes homework is completed by the student using the computer and software packages.
+Software packages are essential in any online section for learning the content and checking your understanding.
+For face-to-face classes, in any course or section, textbooks and/or software may be required.
+In many of these classes, you will complete at least a portion of content using computer and software packages.

-Online homework when available is used extensively in most of my classes (both face-to-face and online).
+Online homework when available is used in most of my classes (both face-to-face and online).

 Assessment

-Most classes have a homework and project component comprising up to 30% of your grade.
+Most classes have a homework component to check your understanding of the content and a project component comprising roughly 30% of your grade.
 Other classes may have a presentation component included in this percentage.
-The remainder of the class will be unit exams and a comprehensive final exam constituting 70% of the grade.
-Online classes may have an additional quiz component ranging up to 20% of the student’s grade.
+Some classes include in-class activities which could range up to 10%.
+The remainder of the class will be unit exams and a comprehensive final exam.
+Online classes may have an additional quiz component not exceeding 20% of the student’s grade.
+In online courses you will be required to complete at least 50% of your assessments in a proctored environment.

 Homework Policy